 Spiritual care staff

-Thompson and Carlisle oversee a volunteer staff of clergy, chaplain interns, ministers and lay religious leaders who assist in the care of patients, families and staff.
+Carlisle and Thompson oversee a volunteer staff of clergy, chaplain interns and community religious leaders who assist in the care of patients, families and staff.